Fermionic Response in Finite-Density ABJM Theory with Broken Symmetry: Fermion Response in the Domain Wall Solutions

 The Dirac equation for these fermions can be obtained from (\ref{eq:Lf}), plugging in the values for the supergravity quantities described in section~\ref{sec:SUGRA} appropriate to the backgrounds discussed in section~\ref{sec:DWS}.
 The result takes the form

 where {\bf 1} is the identity, $\vec{\chi}$ is a 4-component vector containing the spinors, and ${\bf S} \equiv {\bf A} + {\bf P}+{\bf M}$ with {\bf A}, {\bf P}, and {\bf M} describing gauge, Pauli, and mass type couplings, respectively.
 We find that these matrices fail to commute, and the four spinors mix nontrivially.
-Assembling the fermions into charge eigenstates,
+In this paper, we study a simplified version of the fermion interactions, which we call the non-chiral mixing matrix, as a step towards the full interactions.
+These interactions capture many aspects of the full top-down mixing, but differ most significantly in containing no chiral $\Gamma_5$ terms.
+The full, chiral interactions will be considered in \cite{DeWolfe:newPaper}.\footnote{An earlier version of this paper mistakenly identified this as the full mixing matrix.}